JoshKarpel/JoshKarpel/README.md

 Before that, I was a postdoc at the
-[Morgridge Institute for Research](https://morgridge.org/) and the
+[Morgridge Institute for Research](https://morgridge.org/) /
 [Center for High-Throughput Computing](http://chtc.cs.wisc.edu/).
-I worked on facilitating high-throughput computing projects, particularly ones that involve machine learning, image processing, and/or Python.
+I facilitated high-throughput computing projects, particularly ones that involve machine learning, image processing, and/or Python.
 I also helped maintain the
 [HTCondor Python Bindings](https://htcondor.readthedocs.io/en/latest/apis/python-bindings/index.html)
 and worked on projects like